Kristina01111000/Drws_site/README.md

 - groups are more likely to increase discussion
 - lesson chats probably are one and done, (people might comment, but they probably won't go back)
 - groups are about more that one section, lessons just about one topic

+-Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned